The Fine Print

 Purpose: To reaffirm our commitment to equity, diversity, and inclusion.
 To create and nurture a diverse and inclusive program that encompasses our legal, moral, and ethical responsibilities as coaches, supervisors and leaders.
 We model to our learners the incorporation of ethical codes and practices (including the Global Code of Ethics), along with awareness and practice of anti-oppressive practices in our contracts and in our contracting, along with ethics and diversity and inclusion being woven through our course material, specifically in contracting around identity and privilege.

-Principles: This policy is in place to support the program in bringing to life the principles of diversity, equality, human dignity, and reflecting them back in our interactions and decisions.
+Principles: This policy is in place to support programs in bringing to life the principles of diversity, equality, human dignity, and reflecting them back in our interactions and decisions.

 - Equity: taking the range of human attributes and qualities into account and providing each individual with what they need to be successful.